 The East-West Cycle Superhighway is now open to cyclists in both directions.
 The route runs through central London - from Tower Hill to Lancaster Gate.
-Minor finishing works will continue until summer 2018.
+Minor finishing works will continue until the end of autumn 2018.

 To make the route safer for cyclists and other road users we have created: